AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-thumbnails.md

 ---
 description: Thumbnails consist of a grid of thumbnail images with an optional scroll bar on the right side to allow vertical scrolling.
-seo-description: Thumbnails consist of a grid of thumbnail images with an optional scroll bar on the right side to allow vertical scrolling.
-seo-title: Thumbnails

 solution: Experience Manager
 title: Thumbnails
-uuid: 623f6c7a-4ec7-4708-a7ed-1aa42a21e430

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,Business Practitioner
 ---